David Miller (tenor): Il Divo

 In December 2003, he became a member of the international musical quartet Il Divo along with Swiss operatic tenor Urs Bühler, French pop singer Sébastien Izambard, and Spanish baritone Carlos Marín.
 Their eponymous first album became a worldwide multiplatinum-selling record when released in November 2004, entering Billboard at number four and selling five million copies worldwide in less than a year, knocking Robbie Williams from the number one spot in the charts.
 Their second album, Ancora, was released on November 7, 2005, in the United Kingdom.
 Il Divo's third album, Siempre, was released on November 21, 2006, in the United States and on November 27, 2006, internationally.
-Their next album, The Promise, was released on November 10, 2008 (internationally) and on November 17, 2008 (in Canada & the US), and shot straight to number 1 in the UK.
+Their next album, The Promise, was released on November 10, 2008 (internationally) and on November 17, 2008 (in Canada & the US), and went to number 1 in the UK.